 As though November isn’t already perfect enough, it brings us Thanksgiving.
-Thanksgiving is such a perfect holiday.
-It is such an unassuming and gentle holiday; Thanksgiving is when I focus on the things I cherish…on gratitude for good food, wonderful friends, precious family, and yummy food.
+In my opinion, Thanksgiving is just a perfect holiday.
+It is such an unassuming and gentle holiday; Thanksgiving is when I focus on the things I cherish…on gratitude for precious family, wonderful friends, yummy food, and fun.

 I bask in my “over the river and through the woods” Thanksgiving memories.
 Thanksgiving reminds me to be grateful for what I have and to do for others…to be the good in someone else’s life.

 During November, the Earth slows down and settles into the coming of Winter.
 Days are shorter, trees drop their leaves, animals hibernate or migrate.
 Nature knows it is time to settle in.

 November is a chance for us all to step back, take a deep breath, and focus on how we fit into the world.
 Everything calms down; there is no racing about, no shopping frenzy, no chaos.
 The worst thing that happens is a post-turkey tryptophan-induced nap.

 I love shopping for just the perfect, plump turkey.
 I get excited to smell pumpkin pies baking.
 I bake loaves of bread for the stuffing, I simmer autumn spices in the potpourri pot, I fill my house with pumpkins and gourds, and I relax.
 I spend time focusing on my gratitude…and I have so much to be thankful for.